-Figure 225: Use Attributes Specified in the Language Templates for Non-Standard AXI Names
+Figure 228: Use Attributes Specified in the Language Templates for Non-Standard AXI Names

-If the same axi clock is to be associated with a slave as well as a master interface, the clock should be called axi\aclk or axis\aclk instead of calling the clock s\axis\aclk or m\axis\aclk.
-Keeping the prefix "m\" and "s\" out from the clock name infers that the clock is to be associated with both master and slave axi interfaces.
+If the same AXI clock is to be associated with a slave as well as a master interface, the clock should be called axi\aclk or axis\aclk instead of calling the clock s\axis\aclk or m\axis\aclk.
+Keeping the prefix "m\" and "s\" out from the clock name infers that the clock is to be associated with both master and slave AXI interfaces.
 As an example in the following figure an IP is shown with a AXI streaming slave and an AXI streaming master interface.

-If you look at the properties window for the slave interface, s\axis, it shows that the associated clock is s\axis\aclk.
+If you look at the Block Interface Properties window for the slave interface, s\axis, it shows that the Associated clock is s\axis\aclk.